Beds available now! Call for same-day admission.

-Substance Use & Mental Health Treatment For Veterans and First Responders
+Substance Use & Mental Health Treatment for Veterans and First Responders

-Join fellow veterans, first responders and other public safety professionals in a specialty track designed to help you face your and co-occurring trauma and behavioral health issues so you can get back to work, serving your community and saving lives.
+Join fellow veterans, first responders and other public safety professionals in our specialty track designed to help you face your and co-occurring trauma and behavioral health issues so you can get back to work, serving your community and saving lives.

 What FORTITUDE Can Help With

 A bad call or deployment is often traumatic.
 When dangerous encounters add up over a career, they can become overwhelming.
 It’s okay to seek help.
-The FORTITUDE program can help veterans and first responders coping with:
+Our FORTITUDE program can help veterans and first responders coping with:

-Military Veterans
+• Military Veterans

-Paramedics and EMTs
+• Paramedics and EMTs

 Years of experience treating these professionals have made us industry experts on trauma-informed care for first responders and veterans.
 The FORTITUDE specialty track supports healing through: